abinit/abinit/INSTALL_CentOS.md

 ## Quick Guide for the Impatient

-We will build ABINIT with the following components :
+We will build ABINIT with the following components:

 - GNU compilers
 - MPICH